PosteruOle/various_interpreters/README.md

 //p1[1]
 //(p1+p2)[0]
 ```
-- set_operations - its an interpreter that is able to process commands for the creation of sets and commands for applying well-known operations on created sets
+- set_operations - it's an interpreter that is able to process commands for the creation of sets and commands for applying well-known operations on created sets
 Here are some of the commands we would like to process and execute:
 ```
 A := {1, 2, 3, 4, 6};